Corporate Transparency Act For Single Member LLCs: A Guide

 Exemptions for Large Operating Companies

-To qualify as an exempt entity, a Limited Liability Company must have more than 20 employees and over $5 million in gross receipts or sales.
-This exemption recognizes that large operating companies are less likely to be used for illicit purposes compared to smaller, less transparent entities.
+A Limited Liability Company must have over 20 employees and over $5 million in gross receipts or sales to qualify as an exempt entity.
+This exemption recognizes that large operating companies are less likely to be used for illicit purposes than smaller, less transparent entities.

-For single-member LLCs, this qualifier means that they would be labeled as part of those exempt entities that the Financial Crimes Enforcement Network specifies.
+This qualifier applies to single-member LLCs, which would be labeled as exempt entities that the Financial Crimes Enforcement Network specifies.
 If a single-member LLC has grown to the point where it meets the threshold for employees and gross receipts, it can claim this exemption and avoid the reporting requirements of the Corporate Transparency Act.

 Exemptions Based on the Owner’s Status